core

 6. Open the administration panel

-7. Login with username admin and password admin
+7. Login with username admin and generated password

 8. Congratulations!
 You managed to install Cockpit successfully.